ohmjs/ohm/CONTRIBUTING.md

   suggestion, or explaining why you disagree.
 - When the reviewer thinks your PR is ready to be merged, they will respond with a comment saying "LGTM", meaning "looks good to me".
-At this point, if you have permission, you should now merge your PR into master.
+At this point, if you have permission, you should now merge your PR into main.
 If not, the reviewer will merge it for you.